Do you need proof that you are enrolled at the University of Memphis or that you have

 program (e.g., non-credit internship or dissertation), you will have to request the information in another manner (see below).

 Using the Clearinghouse's Self-Service Site for Enrollment Verification

 Go to the University of Memphis' Clearinghouse Login page.

 This page opens in a new browser window.
 You will be asked to supply two pieces of

-- your UM User Name (UUID or Universal User ID)
+information: your U of M User Name (UUID or Universal User ID) and your Password.

 (These are the same pieces of information you use to login to the portal or to login